-Upon submitting registration forms to Student Activities and Organizations for review, organization will have provisional status entitling them to reserve rooms through Conferences and Facilities on campus, to use a mailbox in Student Activities, to post signs on campus, and to receive organizational support from the Student Activities Office.
-Provisional status does not allow organization to use the Marshall name, apply for Student Government or Marriott funds.
+Upon submitting registration forms to Student Activities and Organizations for review, organizations will have provisional status entitling them to reserve rooms through Conferences and Facilities on campus, to use a mailbox in Student Activities, to post signs on campus, and to receive organizational support from the Student Activities Office.
+Provisional status does not allow organizations to use the Marshall name, apply for Student Government or Student Activity funds.